alythobani/vscode-region-helper/README.md

 - **[File an issue](https://github.com/alythobani/vscode-region-helper/issues/new/choose)** for bugs or feature requests.
 - **[Browse issues open to PRs](https://github.com/alythobani/vscode-region-helper/issues?q=state%3Aopen%20label%3A%22accepting%20PRs%22)** and submit one if you'd like to help.
-- **[Leave a review](https://marketplace.visualstudio.com/items?itemName=alythobani.region-helper&ssr=false#review-details)** to share your thoughts.
-Be honest, but do be kind too—I'm just one person trying to make a free and useful tool for myself and others. 😸
+- **[Leave a review](https://marketplace.visualstudio.com/items?itemName=alythobani.region-helper&ssr=false#review-details)** to share your thoughts or overall feedback.

 ---

-Hope you enjoy using **Region Helper**!
+Hope you enjoy using this extension!
 Have a great day, and try to make someone else's day great too. 😊